Nicky Lopez Player Props: Royals vs. Braves

-Nicky Lopez -- 2-for-4 with a double and an RBI in his last game -- will be in action for the Kansas City Royals versus the Atlanta Braves, with Charlie Morton on the mound, on April 14 at 8:10 PM ET.
+On Saturday, Nicky Lopez (on the back of going 0-for-3) and the Kansas City Royals face the Atlanta Braves, whose starting pitcher will be Bryce Elder.
+First pitch is at 4:10 PM ET.

-He racked up two hits (going 2-for-4 with a double and an RBI) in his most recent game against the Rangers.
+He had a hitless performance in his previous game (0-for-3) against the Braves.

 Nicky Lopez Game Info & Props vs. the Braves